Menu

 The benefits of drug and alcohol testing in the workplace are many.
 With ‘for cause’, random, and pre-employment alcohol and drug testing, the risk of damaging client relationships and the risk to team members is significantly reduced.
 In addition, it is vitally important that businesses take care of the health and well-being of their staff.
 Testing in the workplace not only helps identify those who may be experiencing substance abuse, it also provides the perfect opportunity for businesses to offer help and support.
 The result is that staff members and the reputation of the business are protected.

 Perhaps the real question is this: Is it really possible to have a few drinks at lunchtime then return to your office and produce your best quality work?
-There may be employees at Lloyds today who would say the answer is yes, but the truth is that most people are aware of the long-term effects of drinking alcohol and drug taking.
+There may be employees who would say the answer is yes, but the truth is that most people are aware of the long-term effects of drinking alcohol and drug taking.

 The consumption of alcohol can cause an individual to lose his/her ability to think and act responsibly.
 It’s widely known and accepted that many of the body’s organs are affected by alcohol.
 The brain is affected because alcohol interferes with communication pathways, thus affecting the way the brain works, which not only affects mood and behaviour but makes it difficult for the person to think clearly.
 Some of the cognitive changes that occur from alcohol consumption include abnormal or confused thinking, loss of inhibitions, and poor decision-making.
 And while it’s true that recreational consumers of alcohol typically recover from the effects of alcohol without long-term problems, the short-term lack of control often results in personal and legal troubles.